 Thank you for visiting our website.
 While on these pages you’ll find that the language used is ordinary every day English that’s used by most people in Ireland on a daily basis.
-You won’t find the confusing political language that’s used by the usual suspects to cause confusion – political speak which usually leads to people being totally disconnected from the cocooned and elite world of most other political parties.
+You won’t find the usual political language that’s used by the usual suspects which is designed to cause confusion and which usually leads to people being totally disconnected from the cocooned and elite world of most other political parties.
 Nor are we going to give you long and boring reasons why we think you should join the IDP.
 We’ll only provide you with facts and as few boring figures as is possible.
 It’s entirely up to you after that!

-It’s now almost a decade since the onset of the recession and many people have legitimately questioned how and why a small group of people, banks, bond holders, developers and speculators could have brought our country and its people to our knees.
+Over the last few years and especially since the onset of the recession many people have legitimately questioned how and why a small group of people, banks and organisations could have brought our country and its people to our knees.
+Bathrooms Dublin from leading providers.
 A very simple answer could be that it was only a matter of time before this collapse occurred as we have a very flawed and outdated system of Government!

 - Approx. 1,700 people emigrating every week.